6 Things To Make You Stand Out As A Freelance Writer

 I hope you already knew that.
 But if you didn’t, and you’re planning to build your writing career online, I strongly suggest you get up to speed, fast.

-SEO skills are so commonly requested that they’re almost standard.
+SEO skills–sometimes referred to as knowledge of keyword ranking– are commonly requested.
 A lot of online businesses virtually worship the Google God.
 If you can gain your clients favor with Google, you’ll stand out.

 The thing is, a lot of people confuse knowing what SEO is with having SEO skills.
 That’s why you may have noticed some ads will say things like, looking for someone who “understands SEO best practices.”

-In addition to knowing what tools to use and what strategies are effective, you also need to understand that these things change over time.
-So, you not only need the skills but you need to keep them sharp.
+In addition to knowing what tools to use and what strategies are effective, you also need to understand that the SEO game, driven by algorithms, continues to change.
+So, you not only need the skills, but you need to keep them sharp.

 CMS Skills

 CMS stands for content management system.
-It’s the back-end or behind-the-curtains area of a website where you control how the site it works and what the visitors see.
+It’s the back end or behind-the-curtains area of a website where you control how the site works and what visitors see.

 I’m sure you’ve at least heard of WordPress.
 That’s the most popular CMS on the web.